 The clubs tend to be more lenient towards what women wear, while men need to be more careful if they want to get in.
 You can find out exactly what to wear to a Las Vegas nightclub in our article here.

 Avoid Las Vegas Casino ATM’s

 Unfortunately, the casinos charge exorbitant fees for the use of their ATMs.
 I recommend that you instead bring cash with you ahead of time or plan to use a credit card.
 But if you need to use an ATM, you should know that the average “convenience” cost for an ATM on a casino floor can be anywhere from $5-$10, and this is in addition to what your bank might charge you.
-That can really add up over time if you are constantly using a casinos ATM machine.
+The ATM fees can really add up over time if you are constantly using a casino’s ATM machine.

 Instead, I suggest you look into using the ATMs found at any convenience store, as their charge will usually only amount to $3 on average.
 It’s unlikely that you will find any actual bank ATMs on the Strip, so take advantage of the convenience stores like Walgreens, CVS, or Target.